dltj/dltj-blog/content/2025-04-17-issue-115-camera-networks.md

 So that is the focus of this week's _Thursday Threads_ issue:

 - An investigation by a newspaper editor highlights privacy concerns and legal challenges in rural [Virginia's use of license plate reading cameras]({filename}#va-lpr).
 (2025)
-- Debate over the privacy concerns and legal challenges of license plate readers is nothing new, as [this 2012 article shows]({filename}#lprs}).
+- Debate over the privacy concerns and legal challenges of license plate readers is nothing new, as [this 2012 article shows]({filename}#lprs).
 - What happens when you put equipment not meant for the internet onto the internet?
-A security flaw in Motorola's automated license-plate-recognition systems [exposes real-time vehicle data and video feeds online]({filename}#motorola) (2025)
+A security flaw in Motorola's automated license-plate-recognition systems [exposes real-time vehicle data and video feeds online]({filename}#motorola).
+(2025)
 - A license plate reader in every tow truck?
-Privacy concerns of a [private surveillance network of 9 billion license plate scans]({filename}#dnr) enable widespread vehicle tracking (2019)
+Privacy concerns of a [private surveillance network of 9 billion license plate scans]({filename}#dnr) enable widespread vehicle tracking.
+(2019)
 - Similar to "the call is coming from inside the house", the surveillance is coming from inside your community.
-Privacy Concerns Emerge as [HOAs Nationwide Install Flock Safety's License Plate Readers]({filename}#hoa), Facilitating Police Surveillance (2023)
+Privacy concerns emerge as [HOAs nationwide install Flock Safety's license plate readers]({filename}#hoa), facilitating police surveillance.
+(2023)
 - How about we network all of these cameras together?
 [AI-powered surveillance system]({filename}#fusus) spurs privacy concerns as adoption grows in U.S. (2023)
 - If we've got to have this tech, we might as well have some fun with it.
-[Artist's Traffic Cam Photobooth]({filename}#tcp) sparks controversy and cease-and-desist over creative use of NYC traffic cameras (2024)
+[Artist's Traffic Cam Photobooth]({filename}#tcp) sparks controversy and cease-and-desist over creative use of NYC traffic cameras.
+(2024)
 - [This Week I Learned]({filename}#twil): The word "scapegoat" was coined in a 1530 translation of the bible.
 - [This week's cat]({filename}#cats})